-The CEC sought to fund Pacific Ethanol to a maximum amount of \$3,088,912 to implement CALCEF, with match funding from Pacific Ethanol of up to \$18,919,643.
-These amounts were estimated to be sufficient to support a production objective of 89,082 tons of sorghum to produce approximately 8.6 million gallons of primarily sorghum-based ethanol.
-The project was further anticipated to produce sorghum ethanol with at least a 5 percent CI reduction from the baseline of $80.7~\rm gCO_2e/MJ$ to $76.6~\rm gCO_2e/MJ$, while developing an expanded and more vibrant marketplace for in-state sorghum to support future low carbon ethanol production.
-Finally, based on the anticipated CI reduction and fuels production rate, the project was anticipated to displace at least 23,765 MT of additional greenhouse gas (GHG) emissions from sorghum-based ethanol produced at Pacific Ethanol's Stockton facility during the project (Table 1).
+The CEC sought to fund Aemetis to a maximum amount of \$3,088,912 to implement CALCEF, with match funding from Aemetis of up to \$18,919,643.
+These amounts were estimated to be sufficient to support a production objective of 89,082 tons of sorghum, to produce approximately 8.6 million gallons of primarily sorghum-based ethanol.
+Aemetis planned to produce sorghum ethanol with at least a 5 percent CI reduction from the baseline of 80.7 gCO2e/MJ to 76.66 gCO2e/MJ, while developing an expanded and more vibrant marketplace for in-state sorghum to support future low carbon ethanol production.
+Finally, based on the anticipated CI reduction and fuels production rate, the project was anticipated to displace at least 23,765 metric tons of additional greenhouse gas (GHG) emissions from ethanol produced at Aemetis' Keyes facility during the project (Table 1).